When is a probate bond needed, and how do you reduce or eliminate it?

 Common Questions About California Probate Bonds

-Who pays for the bond?
+Who Pays for the Bond?

 Yes, once the estate closes, the executor can file a petition to discharge the bond.
-This requires submitting a final accounting to prove all debts and distributions were handled properly.
+This requires submitting final accounting to prove all debts and distributions were handled properly.

 The surety company investigates.
 If valid, they compensate the claimant, then seek repayment from the executor personally.
 Executors should consult an attorney immediately, as these claims can lead to litigation or personal financial liability.